rodv92/PLETSC/README.md

     - fifth code : All printable ASCII space, mainly for passwords.
     Each of these codes tells what Huffmann tree to use.

+Currently, Work is being on done on further improving compression by :

+- Third stage : Applying a Burrows-Wheeler Transform to the output of the second pass,
+- Fourth stage : A byte based RLE, using absent one or two byte sequences from previous stage as separators
+- And finally a huffmann encoding pass trained on averaged binary files states from the second pass.
+  (file with the huffmann tree is huffmann_final_pass.bin)

+- Creating a preamble containing separators (to use in third and fourth stages) to use for decompression as well as various other informations required to decompress.

 # Performance :